-The Training Most Needed
+The Manager Training Most Needed

-Coach Brian, why is working in a team so difficult?
+“Coach Brian, why is working in a team so difficult?”

-Great leaders throughout history have recognized that even since Biblical times, people are our greatest asset and our greatest challenge.
+Great leaders throughout history have recognized that even since Biblical times, people are our greatest asset at the same time, our greatest challenge.

 If people don’t know, they make it up and usually what they make up isn’t good.

-What people need is space that is free of judgment, labels and accusations.
+What people need is a space that is free of judgment, labels and accusations.
 We all need advocacy to perform at our best and become the best version of ourselves.

-Remember, the training most needed must be sought out
+Remember, the training most needed must be sought out.